user-365/UGAHacks8/README.md

 EcoTrip is more than just a travel app; it's a transformative tool that empowers individuals to make a difference.
 By choosing eco-friendly options and minimizing your carbon footprint, you become part of a global movement towards a more sustainable future.

+## 🖌️ How We Built EcoTrip?
+We started by creating a basic prototype of the web app in React, sketching out the initial design on a whiteboard.
+We then carefully identified and prioritized the implementable and feasible features.
+Our focus shifted to building the back end, which involved connecting the searched city for buses and hotels to the Google Map API.
+After ensuring the functionality of the back end, we proceeded to develop the front end, utilizing React, HTML, and CSS to create visually appealing and user-friendly pages.

 ## 🤝 Contacts
 - [Hardik Jhunjhunwala (Full Stack Developer)](https://github.com/HardikJhunjhunwala)
 - [Eunjung Kim (Backend Developer)](https://github.com/peachjelly77)